robalb/my-website/astro-website/src/pages/posts/modinsecurity.md

 where $data is replaced with the actual forminput data, without a prepared statement.
 We have our sql injection.

-> Fun fact, not really relevant: inserting a semicolumn in the query payload
+> Fun fact, not really relevant: inserting a semicolon in the query payload
 > caused an interesting runtime error:
 >` bad result: failed to send query: cannot send query in the current context: 2: nil: nil.`
 > A quick google search reveals the
 >  [lua library](https://github.com/openresty/lua-resty-mysql/blob/master/lib/resty/mysql.lua)
 >  used to write the challenge,
 > and a quick glance at the [code](https://github.com/openresty/lua-resty-mysql/blob/908521368e95a302d06430ed1772e3fdd1e86216/lib/resty/mysql.lua#L1267) shows that the error cannot be exploited, it's just
 > an issue with multi query statements.
-But it confirms that modinsecurity
+But this confirms that modinsecurity
 > is indeed a nginx plugin

 ## Exploiting the sql injection